About the Public Infrastructure Engineering Vulnerability Committee

 It is fundamentally clear that climate change represents a profound risk to the safety of engineered systems and to public safety in Canada and around the world.
 As such, professional engineers must address climate change adaptation as part of our primary mandate – protection of the public interest, which includes life, health, property, economic interest and the environment.
 Climate change results in significant changes in statistical weather patterns resulting in a shifting foundation of base design data.
 Physical infrastructure systems designed using this inadequate data are vulnerable to failure, compromising public and economic safety.

 Engineering vulnerability and risk assessment forms the bridge to ensure our changing climate is considered in engineering design, operations and maintenance of civil infrastructure.
-Identifying the components of the infrastructure that are highly vulnerable to climate change impacts enables cost-effective engineering and operations solutions to be developed.
+Identifying the components of the infrastructure that are highly vulnerable to climate change impacts enables development of cost-effective engineering and operations solutions.

 The Protocol systematically reviews historical climate information and projects the nature, severity and probability of future climate changes and events.
 It also establishes the adaptive capacity of an individual infrastructure as determined by its design, operation and maintenance.
-It includes an estimate of the severity of climate impacts on the components of the infrastructure (i.e. deterioration, damage or destruction) to enable the identification of higher risk components and the nature of the threat from the climate change impact.
-This information can be used to make informed engineering judgments on what components require adaptation as well as how to adapt them e.g. design adjustments, changes to operational or maintenance procedures.
+It includes an estimate of the severity of climate impacts on the components of the infrastructure (including deterioration, damage or destruction) to enable the identification of higher risk components and the nature of threats from climate change impacts.
+This information can be used to make informed engineering judgments on what components require adaptation as well as how to adapt them -- for example, design adjustments, changes to operational or maintenance procedures.

-Since 2008, the Protocol has been applied to assess climate risks and vulnerabilities across a wide range of infrastructure systems in Canada including : buildings (residential, commercial and institutional); storm water/wastewater systems, roads and associated structures (e.g. bridges and culverts), water supply and management systems, electricity distribution and airport infrastructure.
-Close to 40 infrastructure risk assessments have been completed as of November 2014.
+Since 2008, the Protocol has been applied to assess climate risks and vulnerabilities across a wide range of infrastructure systems in Canada including: buildings (residential, commercial and institutional); storm water/wastewater systems, roads and associated structures (e.g. bridges and culverts), water supply and management systems, electricity distribution and airport infrastructure.
+Over 70 infrastructure risk assessments have been completed as of January 2021.